Room to Roam

 These pristine waters are critical habitat for threatened native bull trout and contain some of the last remaining populations of genetically pure westslope cutthroat trout.

-The Great Burn is also home to two native herds of mountain goats, one of which spends its summers on the cliffs above Heart Lake.
+The Great Burn is also home to two native herds of mountain goats, one of which spends its summers on the cliffs above one of the area’s most popular hiking destinations, Heart Lake.
 You can help us keep goats and visitors safe by becoming a Heart Lake Ambassador.